Sharp-Pulsar/AvroSchemaGenerator/README.md

 - Don't use same declaring type as dictionary value
 - Don't use same declaring type as list argument
 - Dictionary key must be a string type

+## License

+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details.